Fool-Yang/AlphaSnake-Zero/README.md

 # AlphaSnake-Zero
 A machine learning AI that learns to play the game BattleSnake

+## Abstract
+A lot of studies have been done on reinforcement learning recently.
+Q learning, orDQNtriestosolvethesingleagentvsenvironmentproblem,wheresomeother approaches such as AlphaGo attempt the double agent game.
+In this project, we try to ﬁnd an algorithm to generate an agent that performs well in a multiagent synchronous strategy game.

 For detailed descriptions, please check the report.pdf.

 This is an undergrad course project at the University of Victoria.
 I (Yang Li) contributed most of the work to it.